germs2000/Adaptive-Utensils/README.md

 This template has a number of fields that can be searched and replaced with other text:
  - Adaptive Utensils Replace this with filename-friendly version of the device with underscores. e.g., Open_Wobble_Switch
  - Adaptive Utensils Replace this with the human-readable name of the device with spaces. e.g., Open Wobble Switch
- - Glenrose Rehabilitation Hospital Replace this with the person or organization responsible for the design. e.g., John Doe.
+ - Alberta Health Services, Research and Innovation Replace this with the person or organization responsible for the design. e.g., John Doe.
  - <Repository_Link> Replace this with the web address for the repository. e.g., (e.g., https://github.com/makersmakingchange/Open-Wobble-Switch))
  - <MMCWebLink> This is the website address including an alphanumeric id for the Makers Making Change Website. e.g., 01tJR000000698oYAA.
 This will come from MMC staff.
  - $0-$10 Replace this with the dollar cost and currency (CAD, USD, etc.) of the materials of the device.